 You can also take four weeks of Parental Leave at the end of your Adoption Leave without affecting your return to work rights.
 If you decide not to return from Adoption Leave, you must give your employer your normal ‘contractual’ notice to resign.

-Payments during ordinary and through part of the additional adoption leave are available to employees from day one of their employment, and is paid for a maximum of 39 weeks.
+Payments during ordinary and through part of the additional adoption leave are available to employees from day one of their employment, and are paid for a maximum of 39 weeks.

 Your employer may offer more generous or longer payments during adoption leave if this is written into your contract of employment.
 They must also continue making any pension contributions they make for you during the whole SAP period (or for all the time you receive any ‘contractual’ Adoption Pay).